linusghanadan/chesapeake-bay-nutrient-pollution-python/README.md

 ### Summary of Analysis

-For his final project in his Master's statistics course, Linus conducted a self-guided time series analysis of nitrogen and phosphorus concentrations in the Chesapeake Bay, studying data from over 43,000 automated readings taken between 2010 and 2019.

-In 2010, the Chesapeake Bay area began implementing Total Maximum Daily Load (TMDL) under the Clean Water Act.
-Through isolating seasonal and non-seasonal trends in pollutant concentration data, Linus's goal was to better understand the effectiveness of the TMDL regulation.

-STL decomposition models were used to conduct this analysis, which involved tuning season length based on the autocorrelation of time lags.
-Based on selected season length, STL models use multilinear regression to separate variation in the data into three distinct components: Seasonality, Trend (intra-seasonal variation), and Residual/Randomness (inter-seasonal variation).
-Using the models, Linus visualized the three model components comparatively, allowing him to identify early 2014 as a localized event with a spike in nitrogen that the model attributed to the Residual/Randomness component.

-Moreover, from running regressions with the resulting model parameters, Linus came to the conclusion that the overall non-seasonal trend from 2010 to 2019 was slightly negative for both pollutants.
-He also found that phosphorus had very distinct seasonality, with seasonality explaining 87% of the variation in concentrations.
-For nitrogen, seasonality explained 73% of variation.
+Investigated trends in nitrogen and phosphorus concentrations using 43,000 automated sensor readings from 2010 to 2019.
+Cleaned and processed time series data, and built STL decomposition models.
+Tuned season length based on autocorrelation of time lags.
+Visualized model parameters, ran regressions, and interpreted results.

 ### Datasets
 - 2010-2019 Chesapeake Bay Program (CBP) Traditional Partner Tidal XLSXs